ChrisAngelelli/SEAquel-Surf-Shop/README.md

 scripts is broken into two components:
 * createDB - hosts the SQL files to create the database
+* tools - hosts python data for data manipulation and generation
+  * manipulation - skeleton structure for loading data into python environment and changing data types of raw data
-* support - host python/data generation scripts
+  * generation - responsible for data generation of the raw creation table data

 ### Documents

 Files surrounding the assignment are hosted in this tab.
-They include the entity relationship model, logical datamodel, and business documentation of SEAqueal Surf Shop.
+They include the entity relationship model, logical datamodel, and business documentation of the SEAqueal Surf Shop.

 ### Data